lyon-fnal/centos-gm2-dev/README.md

+# NOTE:
+I no longer use `vagrant` and am not updating this repository.

 # centos-gm2-dev

 This repository has a Vagrantfile and auxillary files for building a Centos 6.10 (equivalent to SLF6) Virtual Machine suitable for development of Muon g-2 offline code.